 Building neurons and circuits

 Dendrites and axons show extraordinarily diverse forms, with important implications for nervous system wiring and neuronal function.
 Our lab is interested in how neurons acquire their morphology and how this organization underlies circuit function.
 To approach this problem, we use molecular, genetic, anatomical, and behavioral approaches to identify the mechanisms that sculpt somatosensory circuits during development.
+Our studies have focused on nociceptive, proprioceptive, and internal sensory circuits.

 Functional investigation of internal body sensing